Analytical expressions for pulse profile of neutron stars in plasma environments: Ray Tracing

 In general, as in \cite{Rogers_2015}, we observe that plasma concentrations produce a divergent lensing effect that competes with the convergent effect of gravitational lensing.
 Thus, while the gravitational potential tries to deflect the light rays towards the star, increasing the values of $\theta_{max}$ and $b_{max}$, the diffraction produced by the plasma deflects the rays in the opposite direction, moving them away from the star and reducing the aforementioned values.
 This produces the photon trajectories to have a $S$ shape, where the convergent effect of the gravitational lens dominates in the vicinity of the surface, being overcome by the divergence of the plasma lens as we move away from it.
-These effects become more pronounced as the plasma density increases {(or alternatively the observation frequency decreases)}, i.e., for larger values of $\epsilon$, so that for $\epsilon\rightarrow1$ we have $\theta_{max}\rightarrow0$ and $b_{max}\rightarrow0$, so that the star is no longer visible.
+These effects become more pronounced as the plasma density increases {(or alternatively the observation frequency decreases)}, i.e., for $\epsilon\rightarrow1$ the trajectories converge more and more at $y = 0$ axis in Fig.\eqref{tab:TR_h=3}, that is, $\theta_{max}\rightarrow0$ and $b_{max}\rightarrow0$, so that the star is no longer visible.

 From these plots, and those shown in Appendix \eqref{AppendixA} we can see that the divergent lensing effects produced by the plasma distribution are magnified as the plasma concentration decay rate increases (i.e. higher $h$ or exponential decay).
 Thus, the plasma profile with a decay given by a power law exhibits marked divergent lensing properties, while a homogeneous plasma distribution does not produce any divergent effect.
 This is in accordance with the basic notions of optics in refractive media, which indicate that the greater the variation of the refractive index at an interface, the greater its deflection power.